oyesa/PitchDom2/README.md

 * Bootstrap

 ### Bugs
+The app has some bugs: User is unable to upload a picture and create a pitch.
+Feel free to fork the repo and give some feedback on the same.

 ## Contact
 To make contributions to the code or offer any suggestions you can contact me via email: